UK Public Warned To Get Serious As Covid Toll Set To Surge - UrduPoint

 "This is not someone else's problem.
 It's all of our problem."
 The briefing previewed an expected announcement by Prime Minister Boris Johnson this week detailing government action to flatten the exponential coronavirus curve heading in to winter, when regular respiratory diseases typically spike.

-Johnson last week said Britain was already seeing a second wave of Covid-19, and the government introduced new restrictions for millions of people across northwest, northern and central England.
+- Second wave - Johnson last week said Britain was already seeing a second wave of Covid-19 and the government introduced new restrictions for millions across northwest, northern and central England.

 Johnson said that from September 28, people will be legally obliged to self-isolate if they test positive or are told to by the National Health Service (NHS) tracing programme.